harrywang/bigdata-cookbook/README.md

 2. Install virtualization tools (VirtualBox and Vagrant) at https://learn.chef.io/local-development/rhel/get-set-up/

+3. Use cookbook dependency manager Berkshelf to download external cookbooks: run `berks install` to download the external cookbook.
+If you are using Mac, the external cookbooks are downloaded to ~/.berkshelf/cookbooks.
+For example, I use java cookbook (https://supermarket.chef.io/cookbooks/java) to install Oracle Java 7 - you can change the attributes in .kitchen.yml file (such as java version, etc).

-3. run `kitchen converge` to start a Ubuntu instance and related configuration.
+4. run `kitchen converge` to start a Ubuntu instance and related configuration.
 Make sure you have fast Internet access when running this cookbook - we need to get many packages during this process, e.g., hadoop package itself is 186M.
 Other useful kitchen commands:
     - `kitchen create`: In this step, Test Kitchen creates an instance of your virtual environment, for example, a CentOS 7 virtual machine.
     - `kitchen converge`: In this step, Test Kitchen applies your cookbook to the virtual environment.
     - `kitchen login`: In this step, Test Kitchen creates an SSH session into your virtual environment.
     - `kitchen destroy`: In this step, Test Kitchen shuts down and destroys your virtual environment.
 If things goes well, you have a Ubuntu 14.04 running with hadoop configured.

-4. login by running `kitchen login`
+5. login by running `kitchen login`

     - `su hduser` enter 'test' as the password
     - `cd ~` go to home